IreneZoi/PlotsConfigurations/README.md

 This is the code used in SMP-21-013 and we are trying to reproduce the resutls.
-The code uses the Latino Framework that will be installed first and the NN https://github.com/UniMiBAnalyses/NNEvaluation that needs CMSSW_11_1_4
+The code uses the Latino Framework that will be installed first and the NN https://github.com/UniMiBAnalyses/NNEvaluation that needs CMSSW_11_1_4.

+The analysis is based on branch ```VBSjjlnu_v7``` in https://github.com/UniMiBAnalyses/PlotsConfigurations.git

 # PlotsConfigurations